bmrb-io/BMRB-API/README.md

 ### What we ask of you

-If using the API in an application you distribute to others, please include the HTTP header 'Application' whose value is the name of your application.
-This allows us to track API usage more accurately.
+If using the API in an application you distribute to others, please include the HTTP header 'Application' whose value is the name of your application, a space, and then the version number of your application.
+This allows us to track API usage more accurately and determine when we can end-of-life old API versions.
 Some examples:

 Python:
 ```python